Wanaiysha/mppnp/README.md

  cp -r run_template run_test
  cd run_test
 ```
    - Edit ppn_frame.
-Here are some inputs I made with the SE files.You can refer to the definitions in the documentation and change them later based on your work. ( Make sure you have have ppn_physics,ppn_solver,ppn_frames,istopedatabase in the run directory.Also you want to check if NPDATA file exist in NuPPN/physics directory )
+Here are some inputs I made with the SE files (I tested the uploaded files, and they were corrupted.Please email me if you want to get input files).You can refer to the definitions in the documentation and change them later based on your work. ( Make sure you have have ppn_physics,ppn_solver,ppn_frames,istopedatabase in the run directory.Also you want to check if NPDATA file exist in NuPPN/physics directory )
 ```
 &ppn_frame
 	iabuini = 11    ! initialisation